 Reduce cognitive load through the right level of abstraction

 Often ticket ops is a result of too much or too little abstraction.
 And the reality is that your team is diverse.
 Some developers want to go low-level into the last config file, while others want to stay high-level.
 The beauty of Humanitec’s approach is that both are possible.
 Developers that want to stay high-level and focus on their own business logic can use Score.
 Those that want to go down to the configuration of each app and infrastructure config file can still do so.
 This provides the perfect balance of abstraction for the team and minimizes the risk of having to file a ticket.

 The Platform Orchestrator generates app and infrastructure configs with every deployment.
-This means the platform is continuously standardizing your configs and minimizes tech debt.
+This means a platform built with Humanitec is continuously standardizing your configs and minimizes tech debt.
 By reducing the maintainable surface area only to Score files and the default configs, the total number of maintainable files drops by up to 95%.
 This makes things less likely to fail or complicate testing, development, and deployment.